coderdark/unit-test/README.md

 ```

 ## End to End Testing
 + Playwright - https://playwright.dev/.
 You may need to install playwright in your machine if you get any errors like `Error: browserType.launch: Executable doesn't exist`.
 To install playwright type `npx playwright install` in your terminal.
 To run playwright with a UI type `npx playwright test --ui` in your terminal.
 Very similar syntax to unit testing (see code above) but this is for end to end testing.
 This testing is slower than unit testing.
+Playwright also has the capability of record your responses.
 ```
 //Sample 1
 import { test, expect } from '@playwright/test';